Jonathan Chait: Positions

-On January 27, 2015, Chait wrote an article for New York magazine on political correctness, which he labeled "a system of left-wing ideological repression" and cited examples from academia and social media.
-Chait's piece drew parallels between forms of political correctness popular in the 2010s with those popular in the 1990s.
-However, he also argued that the advent of social media had contributed to a form of political correctness that was more ubiquitous and less constrained to academia.
+On January 27, 2015, Chait wrote an article for New York magazine on political correctness, which he called "a system of left-wing ideological repression", citing examples from academia and social media.
+His piece drew parallels between forms of political correctness popular in the 2010s and those popular in the 1990s.
+He also argued that the advent of social media had contributed to a form of political correctness that was more ubiquitous and less confined to academia.

-In February 2016, Chait wrote a piece for New York magazine titled "Why Liberals Should Support a Trump Republican Nomination," in which he predicted that a Trump presidency would develop similarly to the governorship of Arnold Schwarzenegger in California (who, like Trump, was a celebrity who became a Republican politician without any public service experience).
-In 2019, The Outline selected this piece as one of the "worst takes of the 2010s", opining that "Chait's immensely confident take [...] is a humiliating crystallization of the wrongheaded thinking that propelled [Trump] to the White House."
-Chait now considers Trump a "threat to the American democracy."
+In February 2016, Chait wrote the New York magazine article "Why Liberals Should Support a Trump Republican Nomination", in which he predicted that a Trump presidency would develop similarly to the governorship of Arnold Schwarzenegger in California (who, like Trump, was a celebrity who became a Republican politician without any public service experience).
+In 2019, The Outline selected this piece as one of the "worst takes of the 2010s", writing, "Chait's immensely confident take [...] is a humiliating crystallization of the wrongheaded thinking that propelled [Trump] to the White House."
+Chait has now said Trump is a "threat to the American democracy."

-Chait has written extensively in support of charter schools.
-On January 14, 2019, he accused Senator Elizabeth Warren of selling out to "powerful interests" for her opposition to an initiative which would have expanded the number of charter schools in Massachusetts.
-Writer Alexander Russo criticizes Chait for not consistently disclosing his wife's charter school advocacy.
+Chait has written in support of charter schools.
+On January 14, 2019, he accused Senator Elizabeth Warren of selling out to "powerful interests" for opposing an initiative that would have expanded the number of charter schools in Massachusetts.
+Writer Alexander Russo criticized Chait for not consistently disclosing his wife's charter school advocacy.

-Chait opposes Marxism, arguing that "Marxist governments trample on individual rights because Marxist theory does not care about individual rights.
-Marxism is a theory of class justice ...
+Chait opposes Marxism, writing, "Marxist governments trample on individual rights because Marxist theory does not care about individual rights.
+Marxism is a theory of class justice [...]
 Unlike liberalism, which sees rights as a positive-sum good that can expand or contract for society as a whole, Marxists (and other left-wing critics of liberalism) think of political rights as a zero-sum conflict.
 Either they are exercised on behalf of oppression or against it."

 Personal life

-Chait is married to Robin Joy Chait, an analyst and pro-charter school advocate.
+Chait is married to Robin Joy Chait, an analyst and charter school advocate.
 He has two children.
 Chait is Jewish.